JonathanDiazProjects/Resu-Maker/README.md

-# Resume-Builder
+# ResuMaker
-We will document and store the progress of our Senior Design project , Resume Builder, on the Resume Builder Repository.
+We will document and store the progress of our Senior Design project ResuMaker.